-Business Continuity refers to the Bank's ability to maintain critical operations in the face of disruption from internal and external shocks.
+Business continuity refers to the Bank's ability to maintain critical operations in the face of disruption from internal and external shocks.
 The aim of business continuity is to protect and preserve critical processes and resources such as systems, data, people and property, thus maintaining overall resilience.

-Business Continuity remains a key focus area for the Bank in the wake of Covid-19, with a robust framework to support the adopted scenario-based approach.
-The Bank's business recovery plans are designed in such a way to cater for short, medium and long-term solutions, which take into consideration the various devised scenarios to effectively reinforce the Bank's resiliency in contingent situations.
+Business continuity remains a key focus area for the Bank in the wake of the Covid-19 pandemic, with a robust framework to support the adopted scenario-based approach.
+The Bank's business recovery plans are designed to cater for short-, medium- and long-term solutions, taking into consideration the various devised scenarios to effectively reinforce the Bank's resiliency in contingent situations.

 Criteria and underlying assumptions for determining the Bank's critical activities and expected resources are well defined as part of the Business Impact Analysis.
-Testing of contingency plans, comprising both scenario-based simulation exercise and planned testing of the disaster recovery servers, are undertaken twice yearly to assess the Bank's readiness and ability to resume operations of its critical activities within the set recovery time objectives.
+Testing of contingency plans, comprising both scenario-based simulation exercises and planned testing of the disaster recovery servers, are undertaken twice yearly to assess the Bank's readiness and ability to resume operations of its critical activities within the set recovery time objectives.

-Operational Risk is managed through the Management Integrated Risk Committee.
+Operational risk is managed through the Management Integrated Risk Committee.
 The Board Risk Management Committee has oversight over operational risk and receives quarterly reports to that effect.

-Cyber and Information Security Risk
+Cyber and Information Security risk